dunamismax/javascript-examples/README.md

 ## JavaScript Learning Monorepo

-A comprehensive learning path from DOM manipulation to full-stack development using Vanilla JS, Express.js, and SQLite.
+A comprehensive learning path from JavaScript fundamentals to full-stack development using Vanilla JS, Express.js, and SQLite.
+Features a progressive curriculum with 26+ hands-on scripts and 4 complete projects.

+### Learning Tracks

+- **Fundamentals**: 26 progressive scripts from basics to advanced concepts
+- **Projects**: 4 real-world applications with increasing complexity
+- **Full-Stack**: Complete development workflow and modern practices

 ### Tech Stack